 Schedule Your Neck Pain Consultation Today

 Treating neck pain should include lifestyle changes (like stress reduction) but that can be easier said than done.
 It’s important to have effective tools for managing the symptom(s) of neck pain, too.
 Pain medications can be addictive, but there are plenty of alternatives.
-Schedule a detailed evaluation by booking your appointment online with Dr. Nikesh Seth or a Peak Health provider today.
+Schedule a detailed evaluation by booking your appointment online with Alex J. Nelson, MD or a Peak Health provider today.